 total teaching experience in current school.

-Also part-time teachers might not be treated less favourably than full-time staff.
+Also, part-time teachers must not be treated less favourably than full-time staff.

-A teacher dismissed as redundant must receive four calendar months notice for termination of contract on the last day of August or September.
+A teacher dismissed as redundant must receive four calendar months’ notice for termination of contract on the last day of August or September.
+Teachers should not be dismissed as redundant at any time other than the last day of August or September.

 The transferred redundancy process is a two-step process.
-Step one involves transfers being restricted entirely to individual Education and Library Board areas and the CCMS.
-Step two involves inter-Board – CCMS transfers.
-As well as involving the voluntary grammar and integrated sectors.
+Step one involves transfers being restricted entirely to each sector.
+Step two involves transfers across all sectors including the Education Authority (EA), Council for Catholic Maintained Schools (CCMS), voluntary grammar schools, grant-maintained integrated schools and Irish-medium schools, as well as involving the voluntary grammar and integrated sectors.

 The involvement of a school in the process in terms of accepting a teacher being made redundant in another school onto their staff is entirely at the discretion of the Board of Governors of that school.